micklarsen/4th_semester_fullstackJSTS_exam/questions/Question_6.md

 ```

-Explain about JavaScripts async/await, how it relates to promises and reasons to use it compared to the plain promise API.
+**Explain about JavaScripts async/await, how it relates to promises and reasons to use it compared to the plain promise API.**
-Provide examples to demonstrate
+**Provide examples to demonstrate**
-- Why this often is the preferred way of handling promises
+**- Why this often is the preferred way of handling promises**
-- Error handling with async/await
+**- Error handling with async/await**
-- Serial or parallel execution with async/await.
+**- Serial or parallel execution with async/await.**

 ---

-Provide a number of GraphQL examples demonstrating; creating, updating and deleting with Mutations.
-You should provide examples both running in a Sandbox/playground and examples executed in an Apollo Client.
+**Provide a number of GraphQL examples demonstrating; creating, updating and deleting with Mutations.
+You should provide examples both running in a Sandbox/playground and examples executed in an Apollo Client.**

 In an Apollo-based React Component, demonstrate how to perform GraphQL Queries,  including:
 - Explain the purpose of ApolloClient and the ApolloProvider component